 Chicago, Illinois 60608

-(312)603-0258
+Phone: (312)603-0258

 General Information: (773)674-3280

-Case Information Search Tool: The Case Information Search Tool is a public index that is free to use and will allow citizens to run a Cook County case search for different court records including:
+Case Information Search Tool: The Case Information Search Tool is a public index that is free to use and will allow citizens to run a Cook County case search for different court records including:17

-• Probate & probate will records
+- Probate & Probate will Records

-• Traffic ticket records including those related to moving violations, speeding, DUI and suspended licenses.
+- Traffic Ticket Records (including those related to moving violations, speeding, DUI and suspended licenses)

-• County Division records such as real estate tax matters, name changes and election matters.
+- County Division Records (such as real estate tax matters, name changes and election matters)

-• Naturalization Declaration of Intention records.
+- Naturalization Declaration of Intention Records

 Clerk of Court: Alternatively, citizens can choose to find ALL court records from the Office of the Clerk of the Circuit Court of Cook County whose address and contact information is found below.

-50 W. Washington,
+50 W. Washington, Suite 1001

 Chicago, Illinois 60602-1305

-(312)603-5030
+Phone: (312)603-5030

-How To Request Copies of Birth & Death Certificates (Vital Records) in Cook County
+How To Request Copies of Birth & Death Certificates in Cook County (Vital Records)

 Other than marriage and divorce records discussed earlier, birth and death certificates and records also comprise Cook County public records and can be accessed by close immediate family members to the owners of the record.
-They can be retrieved from:

 Cook County citizens can obtain birth and death records and certificates through online means using the third party site, VitalChek and by mail or fax.